Merzasphor/MWSE/docs/source/lua/type/niStencilProperty.rst

     The action that is taken in the stencil buffer when the stencil test fails.

 `mask`_ (`number`_)
-    The value of the stencil buffer mask that is AND-ed with the reference and buffer value prior to comparing and writing the buffer.
+    The mask value of the stencil buffer.

 `name`_ (`string`_)
     The human-facing name of the given object.